It Wasn’t Really a Question

 What Does it Cost to Acquire a Customer?

 The concept is simple, but the answer isn’t, mainly because it costs less to attract shoppers who are physically close to your business than those farther away.
-It’s one of the topics we’ll be covering in detail at the PowerSOARING™ One Day Intensive Marketing Seminar coming to Hera Hub in San Diego.

 The easiest way to explain this may be with jam, and toast.